t3kt/raytk/docs/_reference/operators/light/index.md

     summary: A simple hard-edged shadow.
   - name: linkedLight
     status: beta
+    summary: Light that is based on a standard Light COMP.
   - name: pointLight
     summary: Light eminating from a single point in space, with optional distance attentuation.